meadowdata/meadowrun/docs/tutorial/run_function.md

 1. Based on the options specified in [AllocCloudInstance][meadowrun.AllocCloudInstance], `run_function` will launch the cheapest EC2 instance type that has at least 1 CPU and 4GB of memory, and a <15% chance of being interrupted.
 You can set this to 0 to exclude spot instances and only use on-demand instances.
 The exact instance type chosen depends on current EC2 prices, but in this case we can see that it's a spot t2.medium, and we're paying $0.0139/hr for it.

 2. Based on the options specified in [Deployment.git_repo][meadowrun.Deployment.git_repo], `run_function` grabs code from the `main` branch of the `test_repo` git repo, and then creates a conda environment (in a container) using the `myenv.yml` file in the git repo as the environment specification.
-   Creating the conda environment takes some time, but once it has been created, it gets cached and reused using AWS ECR.
-Creating the container happens on the EC2 instance, so make sure to size your `AllocCloudInstance` appropriately.
+Creating the conda environment takes some time, but once it has been created, it gets cached and reused using AWS ECR/Azure Container Registry.
+Creating the container happens on the EC2 instance/Azure VM, so make sure to size your `AllocCloudInstance` appropriately.

 3. Meadowrun runs the specified function in that environment on the remote machine and returns the result.